 To order from JLCPCB or SeeedStudio, download the OSH Park Gerber files from the project GitHub repository, then browse the following link to the service and follow the instructions:

-https://oshpark.com/
+https://oshpark.com

 Simulator Assembly

 This section describes the assembly of the Simulator Interface module, Power module, and the Sensor modules.
 It also covers the suggested enclosures.